PHOTOS: SCIENCE IN ACTION

 FORAGER IN FLIGHT

-A honey bee forages on red clover, one of the most common sources of forage in our area.
+A honey bee forages on red clover, one of the most common sources of forage in IOWA.

 PRAIRIE POLLEN